skellis46/finger-pointing-moon/case-for-support.md

 # Case for Support - Finger Pointing Moon

+Finger pointing moon: recognising change in practice-research

 ## The Research Problem and Questions

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

+_Finger Pointing Moon_ aims to address the fundamental epistemic question in practice-research: What can be known or understood differently as a consequence of practice-research?

 Practice-research has been dogged by epistemic uncertainty since its beginnings in the UK, Scandinavia and Australia in the 1990s.
 This uncertainty can be broadly characterised by two fundamentally different epistemic positions: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research; 2) artistic artefacts themselves contain and communicate research findings.